1.5 C

 How to Make a Small Motorhome Feel Bigger

-The average cost of a small motorhome, like a class B model, was $134,000 in 2021.
-With a huge spike in demand during and after the pandemic, prices rose with it.
-Who can blame you for choosing a small motorhome?
+The average cost of a small motorhome, like a class B model, was over $130,000 in 2021 and more than $145,000 in 2022.
+With a massive spike in demand during and after the pandemic, prices rose steadily.
+Who can blame anyone for choosing a small motorhome after being stuck at home for so long?

 There are several benefits to choosing a small motorhome over a larger model.
-Smaller motorhomes are easier to drive and park, fitting into tighter spaces, and causing less disruption on the roads.
-They are cheaper than larger models, and you should pay less for fuel costs on your adventures.
+Smaller motorhomes are easier to drive and park, fit into smaller parking spaces, and cause less road disruption.
+While they may not be cheaper than larger models, you should pay less for fuel costs on your adventures.

-You may miss the space of a larger motorhome after a while though.
-No one likes feeling cramped on a road trip holiday, and if the weather keeps you inside for a few days, you can start to feel the pinch.
+However, no one likes feeling cramped on a road trip holiday, and if the weather keeps you inside for a few days, you can start to feel the pinch.
+Knowing how to make a small motorhome feel bigger will make everyone more comfortable.

 Small Motorhome